Appendix 2 – The Poems

 in his eyes or a palm of strong lines to portent the scry.

-Not as an embodiment of roads or the sieve
+Not as the embodiment of roads traversed, or the sieve

 through which Spirit sent Thumb as my guide.